matthiasdemuzere/multitemporal-lcz-mapping/README.md

   * ADD_L7: include Landsat 7 sensor or not (bool as string) (DEFAULT: `"True"`)
   * JD _START/_END: Should julian days be excluded, e.g. because of snow cover?
 (DEFAULT: `0` and `366` = all days included)

-Create a CITY folder under `/home/demuzmp4/Nextcloud/data/wudapt/dynamic-lcz`:
+Create a CITY folder under `data/`:
-* with `input/` and `output/`
+* with sub-folders `input/` and `output/`
-* store .kml files under proper filename, e.g.: `input/TA_XX`, with XX referring to the version (same as in CITY.yaml)
+* store .kml or .kmz files under proper filename, e.g.: `input/XX`, with XX referring to the version (same as in CITY.yaml, e.g. v1)

 **2. Create TA set**